spacetelescope/jdaviz/docs/imviz/plugins.rst

 2. Draw a region over the object of interest (see :ref:`imviz_defining_spatial_regions`).
 3. Select the desired image using the :guilabel:`Data` drop-down menu.
 4. Select the desired region using the :guilabel:`Subset` drop-down menu.
-5. If you want to subtract background before performing photometry, enter the background value in the :guilabel:`Background value` field.
+5. If you want to subtract background before performing photometry, you have the following 3 options.
+Otherwise if your image is already background subtracted, leave it at 0:

+  * Manual: Enter the background value in the :guilabel:`Background value` field.
     This value must be in the same unit as display data, if applicable.
+  * Annulus: Enter its inner radius and width in the :guilabel:`Annulus inner radius` and :guilabel:`Annulus width`, respectively.
+Median of the pixels within the annulus region will be used but the annulus shape will not be shown on display.
-   Alternately, you can also define a region for background calculation (median) and select that region using the :guilabel:`Subset (background)` drop-down menu.
+  * Subset: Define a region for background calculation (median) using Subset draw tool and select that region using the :guilabel:`Subset (background)` drop-down menu.
-   If your image is already background subtracted, leave it at 0.

 6. For some JWST and HST images, pixel area in arcsec squared is automatically populated in the :guilabel:`Pixel area` field from image metadata.
 If it does not auto-populate for you, you can manually enter a value but it must be in the